jules2689/dash-docs/README.md

 Generator and Feed for personal Dash Docs

-Run `./generator/git-scm/git-scm.sh` to generate Git SCM docs
+Run `ruby generate.rb` to generate all docs